theNewDynamic/oregonsadventurecoast.com/content/adventure/gaming.md

 3201 Tremont St, North Bend, OR
 (800) 953-4800 | {{< link url="http://www.TheMillCasino.com" >}}TheMillCasino.com{{< /link >}}

-At The Mill Casino you’ll start with our luxurious bay view before you enter our casino with over 600 slots, sports betting, and table games including classics like blackjack, Spanish 21, craps, and roulette.
+At The Mill Casino you’ll start with our luxurious bay view before you enter our casino with over 600 slots, sports betting, and table games including classics like blackjack, Spanish 21, craps and roulette.
 Grab a brew, take a seat with your friends and catch the game in Warehouse 101, dine bayside at Plank House Restaurant and for a quick bite, Timbers Café is sure to please.
 You’ll be sure to find a favorite at The Mill.

 divider